 Puppy and kitten farm legislation

-New animal breeding legislation to outlaw puppy and kitten farms in the ACT was introduced on Tuesday 15 September 2015.
+Animal breeding legislation to outlaw puppy and kitten farms in the ACT was introduced in 2015 and further laws to regulate the breeding of cats and dogs was introduced in 2017.

 The female cats and dogs used in puppy and kitten farms are impregnated as often as possible without regard for their health and welfare.
 They are often deprived of social interaction, exercise and responsible health care for their entire lives.